A Quick-Start Keto Guide For Beginners

 transition period from using carbs for fuel to ketones.
 It’s not fun, but

-• Changes in bowel movements.
+usually goes away after several days. - Changes in bowel movements.
 Making any huge change in your diet plan

 usually impacts your digestion, so expect to experience excess gas,